Destroy Medical Records Securely

 When medical records are eligible for destruction, they can be shredded (and recycled) or burned.
 Here are some guidelines to follow:

-• Maintain records that are scheduled for destruction in a secure location to guard against unauthorized or inappropriate access until the destruction is complete.
+• Maintain records scheduled for destruction in a secure location to guard against inappropriate access until the destruction is complete.

 • Whether you shred the records yourself in your office or hire a record destruction company, create a permanent record destruction log, individually listing all medical records with the following information: